Mountain Biking in Hawke’s Bay

 The 56km Landscapes Ride can be started at the Havelock North i-SITE.
 If you’re feeling fit, you can bike up to Te Mata Peak, which also has a mountain bike track.
 However you enjoy the ride back down, you’ll merge back onto the easy section of the trail by taking River Road.
 Follow the river downstream to Black Bridge then Haumoana to Te Awanga then Clifton.
 From Scotsman Beach at Clifton, you can access Cape Kidnappers by walking along the beach at low tide, which could take about 5 hours-return to walk to the gannet colony and back if you are taking it easy.
 There are some commercial operators who can whiz you down the beach and back in a vehicle if you are strapped for time.

 From Clifton, take the cycle trail inland up the Tuki Tuki River from Black Bridge to Red Bridge.
 The trail gives awesome views of Te Mata Peak and across vineyards.
 Finally, you will return to River Road and can follow the road back to where you started in Havelock North.

 Take a step up from backpacker bar crawls and feel slightly more sophisticated by doing a winery crawl by bike.
 Hawke’s Bay is one of New Zealand’s top wine-producing regions so there’s only one way to see what all the fuss is about: taste the wines!

 Start anywhere on this 47km loop track, which is completely off-road.
-The trails covers the areas of Bridge Pa, Gimblett Gravels and the Ngatarawa Triangle.
-As well as stopping at wineries, you’ll cycle through the tree-line Oak Avenue in Hastings and along the Ngaruroro River.
+The trails cover the areas of Bridge Pa, Gimblett Gravels and the Ngatarawa Triangle.
+As well as stopping at wineries, you’ll cycle through the tree-lined Oak Avenue in Hastings and along the Ngaruroro River.

 iWay (grade 1-2)